DataDog/java-dogstatsd-client/README.md

 ### Unix Domain Socket support

-As an alternative to UDP, Agent6 can receive metrics via a UNIX Socket (on Linux only).
+As an alternative to UDP, Agent v6 can receive metrics via a UNIX Socket (on Linux only).
 This library supports transmission via this protocol.
-To use it, simply pass the socket path as a hostname, and 0 as port.
+To use it, pass the socket path as a hostname, and `0` as port.

 By default, all exceptions are ignored, mimicking UDP behaviour.
 When using Unix Sockets, transmission errors trigger exceptions you can choose to handle by passing a `StatsDClientErrorHandler`:

-- Connection error because of an invalid/missing socket will trigger a `java.io.IOException: No such file or directory`
+- Connection error because of an invalid/missing socket triggers a `java.io.IOException: No such file or directory`.
-- If dogstatsd's reception buffer were to fill up, the send will timeout after 100ms and throw either a `java.io.IOException: No buffer space available` or a `java.io.IOException: Resource temporarily unavailable`
+- If DogStatsD's reception buffer were to fill up and the non blocking client is used, the send times out after 100ms and throw either a `java.io.IOException: No buffer space available` or a `java.io.IOException: Resource temporarily unavailable`.

 ## Configuration